MarcelNiedermeier/Quantunity/README.md

 # QuantumSimulator

 This package is a general-purpose, high-level quantum circuit simulator.
 It combines both an exact state vector and a matrix product state (MPS)-based approach (add REF for MPS).
-The MPS functionalities are built on top of the existing Julia package `ITensors` (REF ITensors).
+The MPS functionalities are built on top of the existing Julia package `ITensors` (REF ITensors), providing the necessary high-level functions to deal with MPS and MPOs (matrix product *operators*).
 The user can construct any quantum circuit consisting of the usual quantum gates, with the possibility to define custom gates acting on up to eight qubits.
-By adjusting the maximum bond dimension if MPS are chosen as a backend, the user can place an upper bound on the possible entanglement in the quantum circuit and study different quantum algorithms as a function of the size of the accessible Hilbert space.
+By adjusting the maximum bond dimension (if MPS are chosen as a backend), the user can place an upper bound on the possible entanglement in the quantum circuit and study different quantum algorithms as a function of the size of the accessible Hilbert space.
 It has been shown that this approach is comparable to running quantum circuits on NISQ quantum computing devices (REF to PRX paper); thus MPS-based quantum computation gives a means to analyse to computational power of currently available quantum computers.

 ## Overview